Abuja residents spend Christmas in petrol queues

 He called on the Federal Government to passionately look into the fuel problem in 2018.

-Similarly, Mr Teso Joseph, told NAN that he has been at Oando filling station at Zone 4 for over five hours and that the queue is not really moving.
+Similarly, Mr Teso Joseph, told Newsmen that he has been at Oando filling station at Zone 4 for over five hours and that the queue is not really moving.

 He said the station staff sell to some selected people and also in kegs.

+Fuel scarcity began in Abuja and other parts of the country since early December.

-The post Abuja residents spend Christmas in petrol queues appeared first on The Nation Nigeria.
+The post Abuja residents spend Christmas in petrol queues appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share